Isoroku Yamamoto: Family background

 In 1916, Isoroku was adopted into the Yamamoto family (another family of former Nagaoka samurai) and took the Yamamoto name.
 It was a common practice for samurai families lacking sons to adopt suitable young men in this fashion to carry on the family name, the rank and the income that went with it.
 Isoroku married Reiko Mihashi in 1918; they had two sons and two daughters.

 Early career

 Yamamoto graduated from the Imperial Japanese Naval Academy in 1904, ranking 11th in his class.
 He then subsequently served on the armored cruiser Nisshin during the Russo-Japanese War.
-He was wounded at the Battle of Tsushima, losing two fingers (the index and middle fingers) on his left hand, as the cruiser was hit repeatedly by the Russian battle line.
+He was wounded at the Battle of Tsushima, losing his index and middle fingers on his left hand, as the cruiser was hit repeatedly by the Russian battle line.
 He returned to the Naval Staff College in 1914, emerging as a lieutenant commander in 1916.
 In December 1919, he was promoted to commander.